Pom Pom Trim Scarf

 Designed for Purl Soho by Jake Canton.

 - 4 skeins of Purl Soho’s Super Soft Merino, 100% merino wool.
+Each skein is 87 yards; approximately 348 yards required.
 We used Heirloom White.

 - 2 Appleton Tapestry Wool Bundles.
 We used Rose Garden.

 - US 13 (9 mm) straight or circular needles

 - Purl Soho’s Pom Pom Maker Set in Small + Large

 - A tapestry needle

 10 stitches and 18 rows = 4 inches in stitch pattern

 10½ inches wide x 68 inches long (not including pom poms)

 Cast on 27 stitches.
 We used a basic Long Tail Cast On.